Interview with THR3EFOLD founder, Jessica Kelly

 Would you rather live your life with lobster claws instead hands, or a lobster tail instead of legs?

-Jessica: Tail, even though a mermaid tail would be a lot sexier, tail would be much more accessible.
+Jessica: Tail, even though a mermaid tail would be a lot sexier, I think a tail in general would be much more accessible.

 If you could make dinner for one person, living or dead, who would it be?
 What would you make them?